muratk3n/thirdwave/en/tweets/2020/week11d.md

 ---

-The Gillum thing is about the establishment voting for who they do not want as Biden's VP pick
+The Gillum thing could be about the establishment "voting" for who they do not want as Biden's VP pick

 *2020-3-14 16:54:3*